krisjdev/tinytapeout-sky-25a/projects/tt_um_sortaALUAriaMitra/docs/info.md

 ## How to test

 To use it, put in the number values into the input pins and the number result will come out of the output pins.

-## External hardware

-There isn't really any external hardware needed.